ventZl/cmrx/man/02_overview.md

 This region is composed of variables defined in compilation units belonging to some specific process, which has their definition prefixed by keyword `SHARED`.
 Doing so will relocate given variable into shared region.
-Under normal conditions, access rules to shared variables is the same as for static variables.
+Under normal conditions, access rules to shared variables are same as for static variables.
 All the code of all compilation units belonging to the owning process can access all the shared variables.